frederic-perez/AmE-dictionary/dictionary.md

 __Kodiak__
 __Kool-Aid__
 __Kosher salt__
-__LDS__ :two: (LDS Church) Latter-day Saint, an adherent of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church.
+__LDS__ _abbr_ (LDS Church) :two: Latter-day Saint, an adherent of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church.
 __LGBTQ+__
 __LGBTQ__ _Lesbian, gay, bisexual, transgender, queer._
 __LZ__ _It belonged to a guy who flew a slick into a hot LZ when I was wounded._